rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 13. What were the 3 days with the highest number of ICU patients in the United States?
+### 13. What are the 3 days with the highest number of ICU patients in the United States?

 ```sql
 with cte AS(